lunatriana/lunatriana/README.md

 <h1 align="center">  🌸Hello!
 Welcome to My Page🌸

 ## About me🪁
 I'm Luna, from Indonesia.
 I'm a student currently exploring the internet world💻.
 A true ENFP personality and a potterhead👓.
-Thanks for visiting and I'd like to connect with you!
+Thanks for visiting and let's connect!

 ## Get in touch👋
 * linkedin: https://id.linkedin.com/in/luna-triana-518857280